Universidad de San Carlos de Guatemala: First era: Royal and Pontifical University of San Carlos Borromeo

 Colonization by the Spaniards implied a new formation of society, with its brand new civil and ecclesiastical institutions.
 As time went by, residents demanded a place in the royal institutions for their descendants, in return for the heroics of their ancestors during the battles of conquest.
 However, there were no schools to teach youth to become public servants.

 It was not until the second half of the 16th century that the first initiatives to found schools that covered more than religious indoctrination and reading and writing took place.
 The first bishop of Guatemala, Francisco Marroquín, requested the approval of the Spanish crown to set up a grammar class, in which Latin was to be taught, as it was the intellectual language of the time.
 This single fact has been the basis to perpetuate the myth that links bishop Marroquin to the early stages of the University of San Carlos.
 (Note: Among those historians that have perpetuated the myth is Juan Rodríguez Cabal, who presented a letter that Marroquín sent to Spain in 1548 requesting the establishment of a university.
 Rodríguez Cabal's investigations were published for the first time in the 1950s, and as part of the third centennial of the foundation of the University of San Carlos in 1976, the University of San Carlos press made several more copies.)

 Towards the end of his life, in 1562, Marroquin left in his will some funds to set up a school, the Santo Tomás de Aquino, where Grammar, Arts, Philosophy and Theology would be taught.
-The beneficiaries of this pious enterprise would be the children of poor Spaniards, given that they could not travel to cities (like Mexico) where the Royal Universities were.
+The beneficiaries of this enterprise would be the children of poor Spaniards, given that they could not travel to cities (like Mexico) where the Royal Universities were.
 This will has been also interpreted by scholars as the origin of the University of San Carlos.
 However, the late priest had a clear idea of the difference between a school (i.e., a home for students, with or without classes) and a university (or General Study) where the students earned degrees.
-About this, historian John Tate Lanning tells that "his will is so well known that there are some scholars that have not even seen it and have already read a lot of things that are not there at all.
+About this, historian John Tate Lanning wrote that "his will is so well known that there are some scholars that have not even seen it and have already read a lot of things that are not there at all.
 Nowhere in his will Marroquín talks about any university, much less talk about his intentions to establish one..."
 On the other hand, what is documented is that major Pedro Crespo Suárez left in his will twenty thousand pesos to set up the classes for the university that is "in the works with the authorities".